2lambda123/ElectricalSimulatorScripts/README.md

 My project is currently set up for Webgl so I can put demos on my website https://maulelecdemo.com.

 ## Working demos
-(works natively on firefox and chrome)
+*Webgl works natively on firefox and chrome*
   - Voltage https://voltage.maulelecdemo.com